 The CSS language has been around for more than 20 years and has always been relatively easy to learn but difficult to master.
-And it's tempting to just start writing CSS for a new project, but if you're not careful you can end up with large, unwieldy stylesheets which become difficult to change.
+And it's tempting to just start writing CSS for a new project, but if you don't plan ahead you can end up with large, unwieldy stylesheets which become difficult to work with.
 A common sign of this is having a lot of

 !important declarations in stylesheets.

 Badly written CSS also has a negative impact on browser performance.
 Some CSS properties, such as transitions, are really powerful but can slow a browser to a crawl when used wrong.

 When you write CSS for large projects this becomes a problem.
-It's essential to set up some system to ensure that you can continue developing and be sure that your code stays maintainable and performant.
+It's essential to set up a system to ensure that you can continue developing and be sure that your codebase stays maintainable and performant.

 Fortunately there are solutions to these pitfalls of CSS.
-CSS has matured over the years and is now capable of much more than 10 years ago.
+The CSS language has evolved over the years and is now capable of much more than 20 years ago.
 CSS level 3 has enough features to build every layout possible and browser support is pretty good these days.

 With new features such a Flexbox, Grid and Custom Properties (CSS variables) it has become a lot easier to build and style complex interfaces in a sane and maintainable way.